 The goal of Journal Club is to introduce Osler residents (and students on medical clerkships at JHH) to the principles of clinical epidemiology required to critically appraise published clinical research literature.
-Journal Club meets monthly on a Thursday in the month, noon-1:00 PM in the Meyer Library on the 9th floor of the Meyer Building.
-Questions about the Journal Club, please contact Jessica Yeh, PhD, or Alexander Billioux, MD, DPhil.
+Clinical Journal Club meets every other month on a Thursday in the month, 3-4 pm.
+Questions about the Journal Club, please contact Jessica Yeh, PhD, or Michelle Sharp, MD.